 You could think of it in this way: cycle time measures the supply, while takt time describes the demand, and lead time deals with internal flow and process efficiency.

-Why should you measure takt time?
+Why should you gauge the takt time?

-Step 1: Map out your value stream, optimize the processes
+- Map out your value stream, optimize the processes

-Step 2: Conduct a 5S Initiative
+- Conduct a 5S Initiative

-Step 3: Conduct Heijunka
+- Conduct Heijunka

-- deliver to the customer in a timely, predictable and reliable manner
+- deliver to the customer in a timely, predictable, and reliable manner

 - minimize excess inventory